sensationalspace/terraform_cloud/README.md

 ## Submission

 Once you have completed the tasks, commit your changes to your forked repository and push them.
-Share the link to your repository with us for review.
+Then run the Plan in Terraform Cloud if successful your done otherwise update the code and repeat